glefundes/pycamloop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 I work as a computer vision engineer and often find myself having to prototype or debug projects locally using my own webcam as a source.
 This, of course, means I have to frequently code the same boilerplate OpenCV camera loop in multiple places.
-Eventually I got tired of copy-pasting the same 20 lines from file to file and decided to write a 100-ish package to make my work a little more efficient, less boring and code overall less bloated.
+Eventually I got tired of copy-pasting the same 20 lines from file to file and decided to write a 100-ish lines package to make my work a little more efficient, less boring and code overall less bloated.
 That's pretty much it.
 Also, it was a nice chance to practice playing with decorators.

 <!-- ABOUT THE PROJECT -->